2.1 The Development Programme

 4) Sustainability: to ensure sustainability of the development initiatives supported by Ireland Aid, the programme encouraged establishment of rural village development committees known as KDCs as a well as a coordinating development institution at regional level.

 2.2 The Development Programme Funding and Implementation Mechanism

 On top of the above radical development policy measures, the Ireland Aid made sure that funding to all development projects are managed directly by the stakeholders without any interference from the central government.
 Funds were directly transferred to the Development Programme account from Ireland Aid and were managed jointly by the staff of Ireland Embassy and officials of the Sidama Development Programme who were accountable both to the donor and the local Sidama government structures.
 The funds were then transferred directly to the local government structures responsible for the implementation of a given project.
 This made sure that there were no delays in acquiring inputs required for the implementation of the projects.
 Financial utilization reports were prepared on monthly basis by the staff of the development programme at the local level and monitored by the staff of the Embassy and by the staff of Department of Foreign Affairs in the donor country.

 The programme initially started in two remote and poor districts of Sidama- Bansa and Arbegona on a pilot basis.
 The pilot programme operated in these districts for one year and was expanded to the rest of the province after the successful completion of the pilot phase.

-This ensured the efficient use of the available human resources which would otherwise sit idle due to limited resources and massive administrative cost on the Ireland Aid –Sidama Development Programme.
-This not only created a strong foundation for the sustainability of the future development efforts in the region but also enhanced the local for development.
+This ensured the efficient use of the available human resources which would otherwise sit idle due to limited resources and saved massive administrative cost on the Ireland Aid –Sidama Development Programme.
+This not only created a strong foundation for the sustainability of the future development efforts in the region but also enhanced the local capacity for development.